WIDA Screener for Kindergarten

 Using Screener Scores

-Score reports provide proficiency level scores in seven categories: the four domains (Listening, Reading, Speaking, Writing) and three composite areas (Oral Language, Literacy, Overall).
+Score reports provide proficiency level scores in seven categories: the four domains (Listening, Reading, Speaking and Writing) and three composite areas (Oral Language, Literacy, Overall).
 Composite scores are created from two or more domain scores.

 Proficiency level scores are interpretive scores.
 The scores describe student performance in terms of the six WIDA English language proficiency levels:

 Entering > Emerging > Developing > Expanding > Bridging > Reaching

 If a student is identified as an EL, proficiency level scores from WIDA Screener can be used by educators to plan differentiated levels of support for each child.